 Ready-to-use accounting software is quite a popular option on the market.
-It’s normally based on the subscription model.
-For the fixed price, users get a set of features and a server.
-The design can be both fixed and customizable.
+It’s normally based on a subscription model: for a fixed price, users get a set of features and a server; the design can be both fixed and is customizable.

 In this section, we’ll talk about use cases when custom software might be a better option, compared to using accounting software from a certain provider.

-Yet, if you’re quite a small company, it’s not likely that custom accounting software would be a necessity for you.
-In such case, we’d recommend taking a look at Quickbooks, Xero, and FreeAgent as ready-to-use alternatives.
+However, if you’re quite a small company, it’s not likely that custom accounting software is actually a necessity for you.
+In such a case, we’d recommend taking a look at Quickbooks, Xero, and FreeAgent as ready-to-use alternatives.
 But surely, everything is highly individual and even the smallest companies might need a custom solution.

-The problem here is that, in most cases, paying for certain features only isn’t an option.
-Thus, you have to purchase a whole set of them — regardless whether you’ll use it or not.
+The problem here is that, in most cases, only paying for certain features only isn’t an option.
+Thus, you have to purchase a whole set of them — regardless of whether you’ll use all of them or not.

-Plus, having excessive features might make the software bulky, which can cause convenience damage.
+Plus, having an excessive amount of features might make the software “bulky,” which can make it less convenient for users.

-Custom accounting software development implies the maximum customization.
+Custom accounting software development implies as much customization as possible.
 So, if you’d like to have a solution that’s fully tailored to your use case, you should consider developing a custom one.

-On the other hand, software providers may not have some specific features.
-It can be some industry-specific taxes, animated notifications, or 3rd-party integrations.
+Furthermore, software providers may not necessarily offer certain specific features.
+That may include some industry-specific taxes, animated notifications, or 3rd-party integrations.

 So, if you think you might need uncommon features, custom accounting software might be more suitable.

-It often happens that companies use third-party integration for emailing, IP telephony, as a CRM system, etc. But ready-to-use software options rarely offer integrating them into their service — they either have a predetermined set of APIs/SDKs or don’t offer anything at all.
+It often happens that companies use third-party integration for emailing, IP telephony, as a CRM system, etc. However, ready-to-use software options rarely allow integration with 3rd-party services — more often than not, they either have a predetermined set of APIs/SDKs or don’t offer anything at all.

 The thing is that integrating something into a software isn’t just about installing it.
 To use an API/SDK, you need to modify the code of your product.